MicrosoftDocs/cpp-docs/docs/mfc/reference/cdhtmldialog-class.md

 ### Parameters

-*lpszURL*<br/>
+*`lpszURL`*\
 A pointer to a string containing the URL to be targeted.

-*dwFlags*<br/>
+*`dwFlags`*\
 The flags of a variable that specifies whether to add the resource to the history list, whether to read to the cache or write from the cache, and whether to display the resource in a new window.
-The variable can be a combination of the values defined by the [BrowserNavConstants](/previous-versions/windows/internet-explorer/ie-developer/platform-apis/aa768360\(v=vs.85\)) enumeration.
+The variable can be a combination of the values defined by the [`BrowserNavConstants`](/previous-versions/windows/internet-explorer/ie-developer/platform-apis/aa768360\(v=vs.85\)) enumeration.

-*lpszTargetFrameName*<br/>
+*`lpszTargetFrameName`*\
 A pointer to a string that contains the name of the frame in which to display the resource.

-*lpszHeaders*<br/>
+*`lpszHeaders`*\
 A pointer to a value that specifies the HTTP headers to send to the server.
 These headers are added to the default Internet Explorer headers.
 The headers can specify such information as the action required of the server, the type of data being passed to the server, or a status code.
-This parameter is ignored if the URL is not an HTTP URL.
+This parameter is ignored if the URL isn't an HTTP URL.

-*lpvPostData*<br/>
+*`lpvPostData`*\
 A pointer to the data to send with the HTTP POST transaction.
 For example, the POST transaction is used to send data gathered by an HTML form.
-If this parameter does not specify any post data, `Navigate` issues an HTTP GET transaction.
-This parameter is ignored if the URL is not an HTTP URL.
+If this parameter doesn't specify any post data, `Navigate` issues an HTTP GET transaction.
+This parameter is ignored if the URL isn't an HTTP URL.

-*dwPostDataLen*<br/>
+*`dwPostDataLen`*\
 Data to send with the HTTP POST transaction.
 For example, the POST transaction is used to send data gathered by an HTML form.
-If this parameter does not specify any post data, `Navigate` issues an HTTP GET transaction.
-This parameter is ignored if URL is not an HTTP URL.
+If this parameter doesn't specify any post data, `Navigate` issues an HTTP GET transaction.
+This parameter is ignored if URL isn't an HTTP URL.

-## <a name="onbeforenavigate"></a> CDHtmlDialog::OnBeforeNavigate
+## <a name="onbeforenavigate"></a> `CDHtmlDialog::OnBeforeNavigate`

 Called by the framework to cause an event to fire before a navigation occurs.